-Question 9 asked about communications and program updates.
-The dedicated Community Power page on the Town's website is the principal means of providing Program details and updates.
-It will be supplemented with printed and posted notices, flyers, informational meetings and presentations, social media campaigns, emails to community members requesting email contact and direct mail to all eligible customers.
+Question 8 asked about communications and program updates.
+The dedicated Community Power page on the Town's website is the principal means of updating and providing Program details.
+It will be supplemented with printed and posted notices, flyers, informational meetings and presentations, social campaigns, emails to community members requesting email contact and direct mail to all eligible customers.

-Questions 10 asked about awareness and use of Energy Efficiency to reduce energy use and costs.
-Energy efficiency is not a required part of a Community Power program, but it is compatible with Community Power and Marlborough's goals for lowering costs and for sustainability.2 While only 11% of respondents have done an energy audit on their home or business, a large majority have implemented efficiency measures, especially replacing their lights with LED lighting, 82% and purchasing efficient energy appliances, 71%.
+Questions 9 and 10 asked about awareness and use of Energy Efficiency as a means to reduce energy use and costs compatible with Community Power.
+A small minority, 12%, of respondents have done an energy audit on their home or business through the utility sponsored NHSaves program or privately, but many have implemented efficiency measures, especially LED lighting and efficient appliances.

-Questions 11 to 13 asked three demographic questions to ensure that the Committee was reaching a wide variety of Marlborough community members.
+Questions 11 to 13 asked three demographic questions to ensure the Survey was being seen by a wide variety of stakeholders.
 Multiple responses from each category, rent/own, age and household income were received.

-Marlborough Community Power can provide attractive options for Marlborough community members of diverse backgrounds and opinions, including renters and landlords, low-income customers, customers who do not want additional renewable energy as well as those that want more renewables up to 100% local renewable energy supply, and those who want to work toward a goal of 100% renewable for the Marlborough community.
+Swanzey Community Power can provide attractive options for Swanzey community members of diverse backgrounds and opinions, including renters and landlords, low-income customers, customers who do not want additional renewable energy as well as those that want more renewables up to 100% local renewable energy supply.